-Aspect: Inve stment and provision HR.1 (P) Percentage and no of major investment agreements that include human rights clauses 70.77 HR.2 (P) or which have been analysed with regard to human rights.
-Percentage of principal distributors and subcontractors that have been analysed with regard 73-77 HR.3 (A) to human rights, and measures taken as a consequence.
-Total employee training hours on policies and procedures relating to aspects of human rights 73-77 relevant to their activities, including the percentage of trained employees.
-75 Aspect: Nor n-discrimination HR.4 (P) Total number of discrimination incidents and measures taken.
-73-77 Aspect: Free edom of association and collective agreements HR.5 (P) Company activities in which the freedom of association and forming part of collective agreements could suppose significant risks, and measures taken to support such rights.
-73-77 Aspect: Chil d labour HR.6 (P) Activities identified that represent the potential risk of incidents of child exploitation, and measures adopted to eliminate them.
-73-77 Aspect: Ford eed labours HR.7 (P) Operations identified as a significant risk of originating from episodes or forced or unconsented labour, and measures adopted to help eliminate them.
-73-77 Aspect: Safe ty practices HR.8 (A) Percentage of safety personnel that have been trained in the human rights policies or procedures of the organisation applicable to its activities.
-73-77 Aspect: Righ ts of indigenous peoples HR.9 (A) Total number of incidents relating to human rights violations of Indigenous peoples and measures taken.
-73-77 SOCIAL PER FORMANCE INDICATORS: SOCIETY Manager ment Approach Aspect: Con nmunity SO.1 (P) Nature, scope and effectiveness of programmes and practices for evaluating and managing the impact of operations in communities, including the entry, operation and exit of the company.
-73-77 Aspect: Cor ruption SO.2 (P) Percentage and total number of business units analysed with regard to risks related to corruption.
-17-18, 73-77 SO.3 (P) Percentage of employees trained in the anti-corruption policies and procedures of the organisation.
-SO.4 (P) organisation.
-Measures taken in response to corruption incidents.
-17-18 17-18 Aspect: Publ ic policy SO.5 (P) Position in public policies and participation in the implementation of the same and in lobbying activities.
-N/A SO.6 (A) , , N/A
+HR.3 (A) Total employee training hours on policies and procedures relating to aspects of human rights relevant to their activities, including the percentage of trained employees 46 Aspect: Non-discrimination HR.4 (P) Total number of discrimination incidents and measures taken.
+45-48 Aspect: Freedom of association and collective agreements HR.5 (P) Company activities in which the freedom of association and forming part of collective agreements could suppose significant risks, and measures taken to support such rights.
+45-48 Aspect: Child labour HR.6 (P) Activities identified that represent the potential risk of incidents of child exploitation, and measures adopted to eliminate them.
+45-48 Aspect: Forced labours HR.7 (P) Operations identified as a significant risk of originating from episodes or forced or unconsented labour, and measures adopted to help eliminate them.
+45-48 Aspect: Safety practices HR.8 (A)Percentage of safety personnel that have been trained in the human rights policies or procedures of the organisation applicable to its activities.
+45-48 Aspect: Rights of indigenous peoples HR.9 (A) Total number of incidents relating to human rights violations of Indigenous peoples and measures taken.
+45-48 SOCIAL PERFORMANCE INDICATORS: SOCIETY Management Approach Aspect: Community SO.1 (P) Nature, scope and effectiveness of programmes and practices for evaluating and managing the impact of operations in communities, including the entry, operation and exit of the company.
+45-48 Aspect: Corruption SO.2 (P) Percentage and total number of business units analysed with regard to risks related to corruption SO.3 (P) Percentage of employees trained in the anti-corruption policies and procedures of the organisation.
+SO.4 (P) Measures taken in response to corruption incidents.
+9, 45-48 9 9 Aspect: Public policy SO.5 (P) Position in public policies and participation in the implementation of the same and in lobbying activities.
+SO.6 (A) Total value of the financial contributions and contributions in kind to political parties or to related institutions, by country.
+N/A N/A Aspect: Unfair competition SO.7 (A) Total n° of actions owing to causes related to monopolistic practices and those counter to free competition and their results.
+N/A Aspect: Lawful conduct SO.8 (P) Financial value of significant penalties and fines and total n° of non-financial penalties derived from non-compliance of laws and regulations.
+N/A ISOCIAL PERFORMANCE INDICATORS: PRODUCT RESPONSIBILITY Management Approach Aspect: Customer health and safety PR.1 (P) Life cycle stages of products and services in which, for the purposes of improvement, the impact of the health and safety of customers is evaluated, and percentage of product categories same on the and major services subject to such evaluation procedures.
+65-69